linhub15/hubertlin-site/_drafts/how-i-decoupled-microsoft-identity-core-from-my-app.md

 categories: development
 ---

 During my quest to make my architecture "clean" there was a **HUGE** dependency that needed to be inverted: <u><em>Microsoft.AspNetCore.Identity</em></u>.
 Even though many applications require authentication, we still shouldn't be depending on any authentication frameworks.
-Why depend on a framework if it could change in the future or worse, we don't use up all its features?&nbsp;
 {: .present-before-paste}

+According to Robert C. Martin we shouldn't depend on a framework because the business rules can change or the frameworks can change.
+We keep things loosely coupled so that in case we need to swap out an implementation we can do so without affecting our business rules.
+{: .present-before-paste}

+At first, my code following typical ASP.NET Core folder structure: Models, Controllers etc. I had the authentication logic in my *AuthenticationController.cs,*&nbsp;so that's where I injected UserManager&lt;TUser&gt; and SignInManager&lt;TUser&gt;.
+Just in case you're not familiar with Identity Core, those two managers help us handle users and signing them in.
+The &lt;TUser&gt; is a class of user, e.g. IdentityUser is the Microsoft User class.
+{: .present-before-paste}

-The project layout follows this structure:
+The newly decoupled project layout follows this folder structure:
 {: .present-before-paste}

 1. Core - Core Business details, does not depend on anything but itself